Jforbus/MechaCar_Statistical_Analysis/README.md

 Several key points can be drawn from this summary:
 - The R-squared of this model is 0.7149.
 Meaning this model can correctly predict the MPG of each prototype in the dataset using the other 5 variables with 71% accuracy.
 - The p-value of this model is 5.35e-11.
-This is well below all common significance levels, giving sufficient quantitative evedince to reject the null hypothesis and accept the alternative: The slope of the linear model is not zero.
+This is well below all common significance levels, giving sufficient quantitative evidince to reject the null hypothesis and accept the alternative: The slope of the linear model is not zero.
 - When we examine the individual p-values of each independent variable we can determine which variables are significant and which are not.
 These values are as follow:
     - (Intercept)      -  5.08e-08
     - vehicle_length   -  2.60e-12